Filipa César, Textile/Text (research image for Das Neue Alphabet), 2018. Courtesy of the artist.

 HKW’s new long-term project Das Neue Alphabet is intended both as a diagnosis and a provocation: vernacular, opaque, or marginalized ways of knowing are increasingly subsumed into abstract universalizing structures.
 What strategies of resistance against such processes of forced alphabetization exist or could be developed?
 And which role do artistic methods of appropriation and creolization play in this context?

 The opening days of Das Neue Alphabet introduce artistic and scholarly navigations through knowledge and language systems permeated by expanding worlds and created in transcultural encounters between universal and vernacular languages.
 The New Alphabet School, a school for artistic, curatorial, and activist strategies, explores approaches to learning and un-learning in order to re-think the idea of criticism as a practice of shared responsibility and care.
-During the opening days, the School will be inaugurated with a learning place, curated by Boris Buden.
+During the opening days, the School will be inaugurated with a unique (Un-)Learning Place, curated by Boris Buden and Olga von Schubert.

 In practical explorations, the Educational Program will delineate positions and attitudes: hacking, queering, or mapping are just some of the techniques employed in the context of evolving literacies to engage "new experts" in the bold undertaking of re-reading and transforming the present.